RVirmoors/rvirmoors.github.io/_posts/2021-06-30-bitsy-game.md

 [^1]: If you haven't played a Bitsy game before, maybe start with [a better one](https://itch.io/games/made-with-bitsy) to get a feel for the style.

-[^2]: rather, the initial version, which you can see below, in the image with the watch sprite.
+[^2]: rather, the initial version, which you can see below, in the image with the ⌚ sprite.